 The Strathy Corpus of Canadian English is now online!
 You can access the corpus at: http://corpus2.byu.edu/can/ where it is hosted by Brigham Young University, alongside other English corpora including the Corpus of Contemporary American English (COCA) and the British National Corpus (BNC).
 Researchers who would like to obtain a full digital copy of the corpus in order to use their own software should contact the unit directly.

-The unit produces the Guide to Canadian English Usage and publishes two regular paper series: Strathy Occasional Papers on Canadian English, and Strathy Undergraduate Working Papers on Canadian English.
+The unit produces the Guide to Canadian English Usage and publishes two regular paper series: Strathy Occasional Papers on Canadian English, and Strathy Student Working Papers on Canadian English.
 Click here to visit the Publications page.

 The unit provides support for an undergraduate course on Canadian English, LING202, offered through the Linguistics Program.

 The unit maintains a collection of reference materials on topics including Canadian English, sociolinguistics, English usage and global Englishes.

 The unit maintains an online bibliography of Canadian English resources, first launched in 2011 and currently at over 2300 references.

 A number of researchers have made use of unit resources for their projects.
 One recent project was the 2010 Dictionary of Canadian English [English-English, English-Chinese], a collaboration between Dr. Xu Hai, professor at Guangdong University of Foreign Studies and a 2003-2004 visiting scholar of the Strathy Language Unit, and former Strathy Director Janice McAlpine.